JorelAli/CommandAPI/docssrc/src/native.md

 >
 > The `.executesNative()` method has the highest priority over all over `.executesXXX()` methods - if you use the `.executesNative()` method, no other execution method will be run.

-Because this method has the highest priority over all other executes methods, this also means that the **`.getCallee()` method can return null**.

 -----

 <div class="example">